Check out who’s using PIVOT

 Delta Air Lines

 The single largest PIVOT customer with a pilot group of over 15,000 pilots and fleet size of 1,000 aircraft, it’s an absolutely massive operation.
-PIVOT has provided a variety of mounting solutions for various aircraft including suction cups, JetBag PIVOT molded metal mounts and eventually a transition to STC mounts.
-Delta currently operates using the Microsoft Surface 3 as their EFB.
+PIVOT has provided a variety of mounting solutions for various aircraft including suction cups, PIVOT LTRM (Long Term Removable Mounts) molded metal mounts and will eventually transition to STC mounts.
+Delta currently operates using the iPad Pro 10.5″ as their EFB, and has recently made the transition from Microsoft Surface 3.

 FedEx was the second major US Airline to adopt PIVOT for EFB.
 Specifically looking for a way to standardize across multiple device types and aircraft fleets, the PIVOT methodology fit their need perfectly.
 PIVOT has created several custom parts to support the FedEx program.
 Currently their pilots are using the Apple iPad Air2 for their cockpit EFB.
 Their aircraft have combinations of custom double suction cups and installed STC’s from a variety of manufacturers – all of which connect with PIVOT (under license).

 PIVOT became the selection of United Airlines for many of the same reasons as our other MAJOR airline clients.
 Flexibility, cost, and customer service!
 After rigorous testing, United’s 12,000+ pilot group are being outfitted with PIVOT Pro 9.7 cases.
 Their ever-growing fleet of Boeing and Airbus aircraft will deploy with a variety of mounting solutions like suction cups, adapter plates and PIVOT based FlyPad Trays.
 All of these temporary solutions will give way to permanent STC window mounts being installed over time.